A beautiful spring afternoon in Dantzig Alley British Cemetery.

 To the left of the seat…

 …a Duhallow* Block remembers seventy British soldiers buried elsewhere in 1916, whose graves were subsequently lost.

 *a reference to Duhallow A.D.S.
-Cemetery just a little to the north of Ieper (Ypres), where these blocks were first introduced, and where I shall show you around before long, I promise.
+Cemetery just a little to the north of Ieper (Ypres), where these blocks were first introduced, and where, if you click the link, you will be magically transported.

 On either side of the block, memorial headstones remember every man by name…

 …although, as 224 men in total were removed from the two cemeteries mentioned on the block,…